tsaiJay/handwrite_digit_recognition_webapp/README.md

-# Handwrite Digit Recognition Webapp
+# Handwritten Digit Recognition Webapp

-!!!!!!!!!!!!!!
-AI model not complete  !!!!!!!!!!!!!!

-This project integrates a Flask-based web service with PyTorch to provide handwritten digit recognition, allowing users to draw digits directly on a web page for real-time analysis.
+This project integrates a Flask-based web service with PyTorch to provide handwritten digit recognition.
+Users can draw digits directly on a web page for real-time analysis.

 ## Requirements